preloader

 }

-• Variables are defined inside a file called variables.tf in the same directory.
-The values for variables are specified in terraform.tfvars for local runs.
-Create terraform.tfvars from terraform.tfvars.template and update with the details about Snowflake account.
-When using Terraform cloud, values should be specified in workspace variables as shown below
+• Variables are defined in a file called variables.tf in the same directory.
+The values for these variables are specified in terraform.tfvars for local runs.
+Create terraform.tfvars from terraform.tfvars.template and update it with your Snowflake account details.
+When using Terraform Cloud, values should be specified in workspace variables

-• main.tf file contains the resource blocks for declaring resources.
-The resources can be Snowflake user, database, schema, tables, etc. Please see Snowflake provider documentation for the list of supported Snowflake resources.
-Here is an example for creating Snowflake user, role using Terraform
+• The main.tf file contains the resource blocks for declaring Snowflake resources such as users, databases, schemas, and tables.
+Refer to the Snowflake provider documentation for a list of supported resources.
+Below is an example of creating a Snowflake user and role using Terraform

 // Managing Snowflake users using Terraform will put the password in the terraform state file